Club Dress Code

 That is why we have dress regulations, to meet our members’ expectations of comfort, neatness, cleanliness and appearance.

 Our dress regulations are based on commonly accepted standards of dress.
-Because fashions are continually changing, dress requirements are interpreted in a spirit of goodwill and common sense.
+As fashions and standards do change over time, dress requirements are interpreted in a spirit of goodwill and common sense.

 Your Board of Directors has directed Management to interpret dress standards at their discretion.